vladikcomper/md-modules/modules/mdshell/README.md

 Each program should define "Main:" as an entry point.

 Anywhere in your code you can access `Console` and `KDebug` objects and call `RaiseError`.
+For full reference on macros and formatted strings, see "Documentation" section below.

 ## Building from source code

-Please refer to [BUILD.md] for build instructions.
+Please refer to [BUILD.md](BUILD.md) for build instructions.

 ## Bundles and supported assemblers

 **MD Shell** provides several flavors of headers/objects dubbed "bundles" (similarly to MD Debugger) that target various popular 68K assemblers.
 Currently, the following bundles are provided:

 * `asm68k` (recommended) - a complete header with blob targetting the _ASM68K assembler_;
-* `asm68k-linkable` - header and an object file for the _ASM68K assembler_, for with advanced build systems where _Psy-Q Linker_ is required;
+* `asm68k-linkable` - header and an object file for the _ASM68K assembler_, for use with advanced build systems where _Psy-Q Linker_ is required;
 * `as` - a complete header with blob targetting the _AS Macroassembler_ (v.1.42 Bld 55 and above);
 * `headless` - blob-only version, that should be compatible with any ASM68K assembler; it's mostly useless since macros aren't included.